nathansobo/treetop/README.md

 Semantic predicates
 -------------------

 Warning: This is an advanced feature.
 You need to understand the way a packrat parser operates to use it correctly.
-The result of computing a rule containing a semantic predicate will be memoized, even if the same rule, applied later at the same location in the input, would work differently due to a semantic predicate returning a diffent value.
-If you don't understand the previous sentence yet still use this feature, you're on your own, test carefully!
+The result of computing a rule containing a semantic predicate will be memoized, even if the same rule, applied later at the same location in the input, would work differently due to a semantic predicate returning a different value.
+If you don't understand the previous sentence yet still use this feature, you're on your own, so test carefully!

 Sometimes, you need to run external Ruby code to decide whether this syntax rule should continue or should fail.
 You can do this using either positive or negative semantic predicates.
 These are Ruby code blocks (lambdas) which are called when the parser reaches that location.
 For this rule to succeed, the value must be true for a positive predicate (a block like &{ ... }), or false for a negative predicate (a block like !{ ... }).